MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-average-cost.md

 |02-03-20|Sale|-1|-100.00|6|

 ### <a name="example-average-cost-period--month"></a>Example: Average Cost Period = Month
  The following example shows the effect of calculating the average cost based on an average cost period of one month.
 The **Average Cost Calc.
-Type** field on the **Inventory Setup** page  is set to **Item**.
+Type** field on the **Stock Setup** page is set to **Item**.

  If the average cost period is one month, then only one entry is created for each combination of item number, variant code, location code, and valuation date.